Definition and Importance of Liability in the Carriage of Perishable Goods

 Many jurisdictions impose legal and regulatory requirements for the transport and distribution of perishable goods to protect public health and consumer rights.
 These rules may include minimum packaging standards, mandatory temperature monitoring, reporting obligations for suspect goods, and administrative or criminal liability for serious violations.

 Transport companies and distributors must comply with local health and safety regulations to avoid fines, seizure of goods, or legal liability.
-Awareness of and compliance with these frameworks is a professional obligation for all participants in the supply chain.
+Awareness of and compliance with these frameworks are professional obligations for all participants in the supply chain.

 Dispute Resolution and Legal Remedies in Spoilage Claims